-Richard Sproson, George Burvill, Chris Thomas and Nicos Mouzouros are responsible for the security of the school site in and out of school hours.
+Richard Sproson, George Burvill and Nicos Mouzouros are responsible for the security of the school site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.

-Richard Sproson, George Burvill, Chris Thomas and Nicos Mouzouros are key holders and will respond to an emergency.
+Richard Sproson, George Burvill and Nicos Mouzouros are key holders and will respond to an emergency.

+5. Emergency procedures

-5. Fire
+Fire

 Emergency exits, assembly points and assembly point instructions are clearly identified by safety signs and notices.
-Fire risk assessment of the premises will be reviewed regularly.
+Fire risk assessment of the premises will be reviewed regularly by an appropriately qualified person.